-(2) It requires its faculty, students or employees to be members of, or otherwise espouse a personal belief in, the religion of the organization by which it claims to be controlled; or
+(2) That the educational institution requires its faculty, students, or employees to be members of, or otherwise engage in religious practices of, or espouse a personal belief in, the religion of the organization by which it claims to be controlled.

-(3) Its charter and catalog, or other official publication, contains explicit statement that it is controlled by a religious organization or an organ thereof or is committed to the doctrines of a particular religion, and the members of its governing body are appointed by the controlling religious organization or an organ thereof, and it receives a significant amount of financial support from the controlling religious organization or an organ thereof.
+(3) That the educational institution, in its charter or catalog, or other official publication, contains an explicit statement that it is controlled by a religious organization or an organ thereof, or is committed to the doctrines or practices of a particular religion, and the members of its governing body are appointed by the controlling religious organization or an organ thereof, and it receives a significant amount of financial support from the controlling religious organization or an organ thereof.

 - How does OCR determine whether a provision of Title IX conflicts with religious tenets?

-OCR asks an institution to specify the provisions of the Title IX or the Title IX regulation from which an institution is seeking exemption and the religious tenets that conflict with those provisions.
-OCR, in “granting” an exemption, primarily ensures that the institution has cited the correct sections of the regulation in its request.
-Otherwise, OCR clarifies which sections of the regulation are applicable to an institution’s exemption request.
+OCR asks an institution to specify the provisions of Title IX or the Title IX regulation from which an institution is seeking exemption and the religious tenets that conflict with those provisions.
+OCR ensures that the institution has cited the correct sections of the regulation in its request or, if needed, clarifies which sections of the regulation are applicable to an institution’s exemption request.
 A school claiming an exemption may refer to scripture, doctrinal statements, catalogs, statements of faith, or other documents reflecting religious tenets.
 To avoid possible constitutional entanglements and expedite OCR’s processing of these requests, an institution may submit a statement of its practices, as based on its religious tenets, rather than a statement of its tenets.
 See AAS Smith Memo (Oct.
 1989); AS Singleton Memo (Aug.
 1985).